genesiscommunitysuccess/docs/docs/05_operations/08_metrics/01_metrics.md

 ## Set-up (example using SLF4J and GRAPHITE)

-In this example, we use a SLF4J log, a Graphite server to capture metrics and a Datadog reporter.
-Detailed set-up of a Graphite server is beyond the scope of this document, but it can be run in a docker container as described [here](https://registry.hub.docker.com/r/hopsoft/graphite-statsd#!)
+In this example, we use a SLF4J log, a Graphite server to capture metrics, and a Datadog reporter.
+Detailed set-up of a Graphite server is beyond the scope of this document, but it can be [run in a Docker container](https://registry.hub.docker.com/r/hopsoft/graphite-statsd#!)

 ```kotlin
 item(name = "MetricsEnabled", value = "true")